KEINOS/go-joyokanjis/kanjis/internal/gob/README.md

 # Auto Generated

-This directory contains the generated Gog encoded files.
+This directory contains the generated Gob encoded files.

 If the directory is empty run the following command from the root of the repo to generate the file: